dotnet/roslyn/src/Features/LanguageServer/Microsoft.CommonLanguageServerProtocol.Framework/README.md

 ## A note on support

-Currently, CLaSP is not recommended or supported for use outside of specific teams/projects.
+Currently CLaSP is not recommended or supported for use outside of specific teams/projects.
 We hope to make it more broadly available in the future.

 ## Getting Started with CLaSP